+Date of first

-Member Title Date of first appointment
+Member Title appointment

 Gérard Hauser Chairman June 23, 2010

 C. Maury Devine Member April 28, 2011

 John O'Leary Member April 25, 2013

 All of the Nominations and Remunerations Committee members are independent directors, which goes beyond the AFEP-MEDEF's recommendations that provide that the Committee should be comprised of a majority of independent directors (Articles 17.1 and 18.1).
-In addition, in accordance with Article 18.1, the Committee is chaired by an independent director.
+In addition, in accordance with Article 18.1 of the AFEP-MEDEF Code, the Committee is chaired by an independent director.